nqbzlkfl/freelance-management-nestjs/README.md

 This is a NestJS project that provides an API for managing users.
 It includes endpoints for retrieving all users, retrieving a single user by ID, creating a new user, updating an existing user, and deleting a user.

-The API documentation can be accessed via Swagger at [localhost:xxxx/_docs].
+The API documentation can be accessed via Swagger at localhost:xxxx/_docs.
+Or the live API [here](https://viridian-mackerel-wear.cyclic.app/)

 ## Endpoints